automancy/.github/profile/README.md

 # automancy!

-*automancy!* is a magic-themed, hexagon-based automation game where there is no 'Conveyor Belts'.
+*automancy!* is a magic-themed, hexagon-based automation game, where there is no 'Conveyor Belts'.

 ---